 B.3 Poster

-We designed the poster shown below, which supports our presentations, e.g. on information stands, and is hung up at the floors of the Chair of Aerospace Information Technology.
+We designed posters, which support our presentations, e.g. on information stands, and is hung up at the floors of the Chair of Aerospace Information Technology.
+They can be found on a separate zip-file on the Teamsite.